PowerPoint Karaoke – Your Final Project

 8. Let’s now test your Karaoke made using PowerPoint.
 But before hitting F5, go back to the first slide and click on Transitions > Advance Slide.
 Uncheck the On Mouse Click option, tick the After option and increase it to 00:00:10.

-9. If the lyrics is out of sync with the music.
+9. If the lyrics are out of sync with the music.
 Click on Animations > Animation Pane and adjust the position of the orange rectangles after each effect.
 Keep testing until you get the correct positions of the effects.
 Change the Advance Slide option of each slide into After and leave it as 00:00:00.

-The video was created by saving the Powerpoint file directly into wmv.
+The video was created by saving the Powerpoint file directly into WMV.
 It contains some errors like the color of the lyrics.